emissary-ingress/emissary/user-guide/monitoring.md

 # Monitoring with Prometheus and Grafana

 Prometheus is an open-source monitoring and alerting system.
-When used along with Grafana, we can create a dynamic dashboard for monitoring ingress into our Kubernetes cluster.
+When used along with Grafana, you can create a dynamic dashboard for monitoring ingress into our Kubernetes cluster.

 ## Deployment

 This guide will focus on deploying Prometheus and Grafana alongside Ambassador Edge Stack in Kubernetes using the [Prometheus Operator](https://github.com/coreos/prometheus-operator).

 **Note:** Both Prometheus and Grafana can be deployed as standalone applications outside of Kubernetes.
-This process is well-documented within the website and docs for their respective projects.
+This process is well-documented within the website and docs within their respective projects.

 ### Ambassador Edge Stack